Skip to main content

 Alaska Online Filing

-The total cost to form your Alaska LLC is $300, including the $250 fee for filing your Articles and the $50 fee for your business license.
+The total cost to form an LLC in Alaska is $300, including the $250 fee for filing your Articles and the $50 fee for your business license.

 To amend your Alaska Articles, file the Articles of Amendment for Domestic LLCs with the Division of Corporations, Business and Professional Licensing.
 The fee for amending your Alaska Articles of Organization is $25.

-The best way to keep your private information off the public record is by not listing it on your Alaska LLC Articles.
+The best way to keep your private information off the public record is by not listing it on your LLC articles.
 The only way to do that is to find a registered agent who will let you use their address in place of your own.
 We’re that registered agent!

 All entities in Alaska must get a general business license, including sole proprietorships, LLCs, and corporations.